 Dogs and New Years Eve

+New Year’s Eve might be a fun night for us, but it can be a source of stress and anxiety for our dogs.
 Coming so soon after the excitement of Christmas means that many dogs still have high levels of arousal as they move into the night’s activities.

-While our routine with our dogs gets quickly back to normal once the holidays are over.
-It may take some time for our dogs to de-stress and get back to their usual chilled-out selves.
+If your dog begins to show unwanted behavior like chewing, barking, or nipping.
+It could be the result of accumulated stress over the holiday period.
+While our routine with our dogs gets quickly back to normal once the celebrations are over, it may take some time for our pets to de-stress and get back to their usual chilled-out selves.

 If neither you nor your dog copes well in the festive season, consult your veterinarian, who can recommend medication to help.